 I loved taking my children to the Library in Cardiff.
 There were storytellers there, and they brought to life the books that I subsequently loved reading.
 I read many, many library books to my children.

 ‘I loved taking my children to the Library in Cardiff.
 The storytellers brought to life the books that I subsequently loved reading’

 What message do you have to inspire young writers?

 Write about your life, or from your imagination.
 Just start anywhere and see where the magic takes you.
 You might be surprised.

-Read our flyer for further information about Biddy and Scrabble in the Afternoon– you can download here!
-See also our Author of the Month writing in Welsh here
+Read our Get to Know the Author Flyer for further information about Biddy and Scrabble in the Afternoon.
+See also our Author of the Month writing in Welsh.